 1.4.
 Officers.
-The officers of the league shall be: President.
-Chairman, Vice Chairman, General Secretary, Treasurer, Fixture Secretary, Registration Secretary, Social Secretary, Veterans Match Secretary, Child Welfare Officer, Tournament Secretary, Press Publicity Officer and Handbook Editor.
+The officers of the league shall be President.
+Chairman, Vice Chairman, General Secretary, Treasurer, Fixture Secretary, Registration Secretary, Social Secretary, Team Handicap Secretary, Child Welfare Officer, Tournament Secretary and Press Publicity Officer.

 1.5.
 Executive Committee.
 The Executive Committee shall consist of the officers of the league and four to eight other members.

 2.2.
 Registration.
-All team registration fees shall be paid to the League by 1st July.
-All individual player registrations are to made before playing a league match.
+All team registration fees shall be paid to the League by 1st September.
+The executive committee shall have the power to fine teams for late payment.
+All individual player registrations are to be made before playing a league match.

 3.4.
 Appeals: Any individual or club aggrieved by a decision of the Executive Committee or officer of the league may appeal against such decision to ECTTA whose decision shall be finally binding on all parties.
 Any such appeal shall be made in writing to the General Secretary of ECTTA within 21 days of the decision appealed against and shall be accompanied by the appropriate fee, as laid down in the County rule, which shall be returned if the adjudicating body consider the making of an appeal to have been justified (whatever the result).
 Either party of the appeal shall be entitled to be heard by the adjudicating body both in person and if so desired additionally by a representative who shall have been nominated in writing.
 Any individual or club aggrieved by a decision of the ECTTA or a Committee or officer of the ECTTA (except the determination of an appeal may appeal against such decision to the Board of Appeal of TTE.